 How many shareholders are necessary for a Danish ApS?

 The condition for setting up an ApS in Denmark is to have at least one founder.
 There can also be more shareholders when a Danish ApS is established and they can be either individuals or legal entities.
 At least one founder must be a resident of Denmark or of any other European country, but some exceptions may apply if the Ministry of Business and Industry considers so.
+The company founders must have full legal capacity and cannot be under guardianship (when they are natural persons).
+Moreover, they cannot be subject to any ongoing or pending bankruptcy proceedings and they must not have an application for the suspension of payments filed against them.

 It is not mandatory to have a supervisory board in a limited liability company or an ApS in Denmark.
 The supervisory board or the executive board is optional and no special requirements are available for its members.
 A mandatory requirement is to have a registered or a state-authorized accountant.
 He will submit the annual financial statements regarding the company and will deal with the appropriate bookkeeping of the documents for a Danish ApS.